deeptipooja37/fizzBuzzSolution/README.md

 	dshukla.fizzBuzzSolution.jar

 How to use these files -

-	To import the project source code, one can import the following project to some IDE and run it To test executable one can use following command java -jar fizzBuzzSolution-0.0.1-SNAPSHOT-jar-with-dependencies.jar  C:\resources\SampleJSON_valid.json
+	To import the project source and run and build it using install command(includes test run as well through command line) mvn install
+	To test executable jar one can use following command, provide sample json file path as parameter java -jar fizzBuzzSolution-0.0.1-SNAPSHOT-jar-with-dependencies.jar  C:\resources\SampleJSON_valid.json